octonato/akka-persistence-typed-talk/presentation.md

 # History

 * Started as an Akka Extension called Eventsourced by Martin Krasser
-* Brought into Akka as Akka Persistence (untyped) in 2.4.0
+* Brought into Akka as Akka Persistence in Akka 2.4.0
-* Akka Persistence Query in 2.5.0
+* Akka Persistence Query in Akka 2.5.0
 * Akka Persistence Typed (upcoming 2.6.0)

 ^ Eventsourced initial commit dates from Jul 2012

 ^ It's important to keep in mind that Akka Persistence is an Event Sourcing library.
 It's not about CQRS, but of course it gives you the means to build a CQRS application with it.

+# Code examples based on Akka 2.6.0-M7

+[.header:#FFFFFF, alignment(center), text-scale(1.8), Fira Sans]
+[.background-color: #13719F]

 # Akka Typed - protocol